jsoref/mattermost-server/tests/README.md

 There are two test plugins: `testplugin.tar.gz` and `testplugin2.tar.gz`.
 These are use in some integration tests in the `api4` package.
 Any changes to the plugin bundles require updating the corresponding signatures.

-First, import the public and privat development key:
+First, import the public and private development key:
 ```
 $ gpg --import ./development-public-key.gpg
 $ gpg --import ./development-private-key.asc